Thursday, March 12, 2026

 Answer: Gemini 8

-After blasting off safely from Kennedy Space Center and conducting the first docking of two spacecraft in orbit, the Gemini 8 spacecraft suffered the first critical in-space system failure, putting the lives of astronauts Neil Armstrong and David Scott in danger and forcing the mission to be aborted.
-It was the sixth manned mission of the American space program.
-The emergency occurred after the Gemini spacecraft was docked with the Agena Target Vehicle, and the combined craft began spinning in space.
-The astronauts undocked from the Agena, but Gemini continued spinning at 1 revolution per second, giving them blurred vision and risking loss of consciousness.
+After blasting off safely from Kennedy Space Center and conducting the first docking of two spacecraft in orbit, the Gemini 8 spacecraft suffered a critical failure, putting the lives of astronauts Neil Armstrong and David Scott in danger and forcing the mission to be aborted.